rtsjs/rts/README.md

 1. Run `npm install`
 1.1 Downgrade npm:  `npm install -g npm@3.3.4` .
 With 3.3.6 nodemon install fails.

-1. Run the TypeScript compiler and watch for changes `npm run tsc`

-1. Open 2nd terminal and launch the app in the browser `npm start`

-1. Alternatively to previous step, run node ./src/server/app.js to try Express hosting

 1. To run build, node/express host, monitor `*.ts` in one step use: `gulp serve-dev`

 ## Test